Chalouni, Aibheel and Chalsa Tea Estates: Location

 Chalouni Tea Estate is located at 26.9631°N 88.7832°E.

-Chalouni Tea Estate lies at an altitude of 1,500 feet, at the foot of a lower sub-Himlayan range.“Chalouni is scenically resplendent.
+Chalouni Tea Estate lies at an altitude of 1,500 feet, at the foot of a lower sub-Himalayan range.“Chalouni is scenically resplendent.
 To its north lies the Kalimpong Sub-Division reserve forest.
 The hills rise above into a chain of mountain ranges adding to the beauty of the garden.
 There are a number of rain-fed streamlets flowing north-south, which lace its body meandering and dancing to produce a musical symphony to add to its sylvan beauty and charm.”
 Chalouni has a common boundary with five tea gardens namely Samsing, Matelli, Nagaisuree, Engo and Zurantee.